bbauska/Coursera-Bootstrap/readme.md

 Now, once you get comfortable with Bootstrap, you can also configure these divisions yourself.

-But for this course, we\'re going to stay with the default configuration that bootstrap supports.
+But for this course, we&apos;re going to stay with the default configuration that bootstrap supports.

-Now, the grid behavior in this case, is that whatever is laid out for extra small, will be horizontal at all times, for the higher bits they\'ll be collapsed to start width, but horizontal about the break points.
+Now, the grid behavior in this case, is that whatever is laid out for extra small, will be horizontal at all times, for the higher bits they&apos;ll be collapsed to start width, but horizontal about the break points.

-We\'ll see how this works in a short while with some examples.
+We&apos;ll see how this works in a short while with some examples.

 Now, we saw the use of the container in the previous slide.